NA-MIC/ProjectWeek/PW28_2018_GranCanaria/Projects/Slicer5Roadmap/README.md

 - Move towards LPS coordinate system (at least change default read/write format for all nodes)
 - Internationalization
 - Swith to unicode
+- Scene views rework: make simpler and more robust
+- Lightbox view: can we remove?
+- Make Slicer core smaller: are there still components that can be moved out to extensions?

 # Illustrations